Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## MAIN()

 You can implement a function called "main" that will called by the Floyd runtime after all global statements have been executed.
 The main() function is optional, but the only way to get command line arguments and return a command line error code.
+Main can have two different forms:
+- int main(){} -- which uses no input arguments or
+- int main([string] args){} -- that receives command line input.

 ```
 func int main([string] args){